-A Check your cooking guide again to make sure you've followed directions correctly, and to see what might cause variations in cooking time.
-Cooking guide times and heat settings are suggestions, chosen to help prevent overcooking, the most common problem in getting used to a microwave oven.
+A Check your cooking guide again to make sure you've followed directions Cooking guide times and heat settings are suggestions, chosen to help microwave oven.
 Variations in the size, shape, weight and dimensions of the food require longer cooking time.
-Use your own judgement along with the cooking guide suggestions to test food condition, lust as you would do with a conventional cooker.
+Use your own judgement along with the cooking guide suggestions to test food condition, lust as you